sophongo/sophdoc/docs/en/end-user/ghippo/workspace/quota.md

 2. Adding Shared Resources

-    Users/User groups in the workspace will have usage permissions for the cluster resources.
+    Users/Groups in the workspace will have usage permissions for the cluster resources.

     ![Shared Resources](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/ghippo/images/quota02.png)